stouffer/EvoGeoModules/manuscript/manuscript.md

 lost when species and their interactions are filtered to assemble local communities.
-That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling in a manner that proceeds independently of the evolutionary history of species pairs.
-Because regional and local networks have the same species, the difference between them stems from the loss of some species interactions locally.
+That there is no further loss of signal from the regional to the local scale strongly suggests that the loss of signal from the continental to regional scale is due to species sampling in a manner that acts independently of the evolutionary history of species pairs.
+Because regional and local networks have the same species, the difference between them stems from the loss of some interactions locally.
 It would therefore seem that local species pools in this system are also driven by the interaction between abiotic conditions and species tolerance, in addition to potential species interactions.
-Taking a step back, this result suggests that while a shared phylogenetic history is a strong structuring force at the scale of the species pool, its influence is overridden by other factors during species filtering and community assembly.
-This does beg for future investigation of whether the importance of phylogenetic history decays at smaller spatial scale in host-parasite assemblages.
+Taking a step back, this result suggests that, while a shared phylogenetic history is a strong structuring force at the scale of the species pool, its influence is overridden by other factors during species filtering and community assembly.
+It further highlights the need for future investigation of whether the importance of phylogenetic history in host-parasite assemblages decays at smaller spatial scales.

-Recently, @coel17nbp studied the factors that shape phylogenetic signal in bipartite interactions betweeen plants and mutualists.
-In contrast to our study, they used a Mantel test to compare the two trees; this is known to be lacking robustness [@harm10psp; @guil13dmt], which is what originally prompted the development of PACo [@balb13pnp] or ParaFit [@lege02sth].
-Leaving aside the relative merits of the various methods, they show that phylogenetic signal is expected to decrease when (1) dispersal probability increases (*i.e.* all locations share the same species) and (2) the probability of interactions is high (*i.e.* there is no loss of signal due to local interaction filtering).
-We argue that the probability of interaction should not be viewed as a system-wide measure, but rather be defined for each interaction ({@eq:linktunover}).
-When this is the case, we report no relationship between the probability of interaction, and its contribution to phylogenetic signal ({@fig:consistency}).
+Recently, @coel17nbp studied the factors that shape phylogenetic signal in bipartite interactions between plants and mutualists.
+In contrast to our study, they used a Mantel test to compare the two trees, a method whose lack of robustness [@harm10psp; @guil13dmt] is what originally prompted the development of PACo [@balb13pnp] or ParaFit [@lege02sth].
+Setting aside the relative merits of the various methods, they showed that phylogenetic signal is expected to decrease when (1) dispersal probability increases (*i.e.* all locations share the same species) and (2) the probability of interactions is high (*i.e.* there is no loss of signal due to local interaction filtering).
+We argue here that the probability of interaction should not be viewed as a system-wide measure, but is better defined for each interaction separately ({@eq:linktunover}).
+When this is the case, we report no relationship between the probability of interaction and its contribution to co-phylogenetic signal ({@fig:consistency}).

-The lack of a relationship between interaction probability (which represents their ecological stability) and their contribution to the cophylogenetic process (which can be a proxy of their evolutionary stability) draws into the question of the long-term stability of interactions.
-Specifically, the existence of interactions with strong cophylogenetic contribution, but low probability, is puzzling.
-It is tempting to hypothesize that these interactions were once strong enough to drive (co-)speciation, but are now decaying due either to the fact that the host/parasite pair has been disrupted, or under the action of ecological processes. @janz11err show that parasites can frequently acquire hosts that are not closely related to their initial host.
+The lack of a relationship between an interaction's probability of occurring (which represents their ecological stability) and its contribution to the co-phylogenetic process (which can be a proxy of their evolutionary stability) draws into question the basic long-term stability of interactions.
+Specifically, the existence of interactions with strong co-phylogenetic contribution, but low probability, is puzzling.
+It is tempting to hypothesize that these interactions may have once been strong enough to drive (co-)speciation, but are now decaying, due either to the fact that the host-parasite pair has been disrupted (by additional speciation and extinction events in the hosts or parasites) or as a consequence of ecological processes (for example, changes in the environment modifying the strength of some interactions). @janz11err show that parasites can frequently acquire hosts that are not closely related to their initial host.
 This phenomenon, dubbed the "parasite paradox", can be responsible for a large number of diversification events, as parasites will be introduced to a novel environment when exposed to a novel host.
-The acquisition of novel hosts proceeds primarily from ecological contacts between distantly related species.
+The acquisition of novel hosts proceeds primarily from ecological contact between distantly related species.
 This emphasizes the need to account for the spatial structure of species interactions in these studies -- because all species do not co-occur at all places, the potential for ecological contact with novel hosts varies across space.
-Ideally, reconstruction of the ancestral range of the species can shed some light on whether acquisiton of distantly related species happened, and where.
+Ideally, reconstruction of the ancestral range of the species can shed some light on whether acquisition of distantly related species happened, and where.

 Local networks show little to no signal of co-phylogenetic matching, and the strength of co-phylogenetic matching that can be ascribed to the interactions